Contact Us

 • An interest-free loan

-The benefit (the gift or inheritance) is taxed if its value is over a certain limit or threshold.
+The benefit (gift or inheritance) is taxed if its value exceeds a certain threshold.
 Different tax-free thresholds apply depending on the relationship between the disponer (the person giving the benefit) and the beneficiary (the person receiving the benefit).
-There are also a number of exemptions and reliefs that depend on the type of the gift or inheritance.
+There are also exemptions and reliefs depending on the type of gift or inheritance.

-For example, if you receive a gift or inheritance from your spouse or civil partner, you are exempt from Capital Acquisitions Tax.
+• If you receive a gift or inheritance from your spouse or civil partner, you are exempt from CAT.

-Also, you do not pay CAT on a gift with a value of €3,000 or less from any one person in any one year.
-This does not apply to inheritances.
+• You do not pay CAT on a gift valued at €3,000 or less from any one person in any one year.
+This exemption does not apply to inheritances.

 Group A